-Dr. Gerhardt (right), who has taught in Samford's Orlean Bullard Beeson School of Education since 1998, was recognized at the CFLE annual conference in San Antonio, Texas, Nov.
+Dr. Gerhardt (left), who has taught in Samford's Orlean Bullard Beeson School of Education since 1998, was recognized at the CFLE annual conference in San Antonio, Texas, Nov.
 7. She is a current CFLE, and has maintained active status and membership in NCFR since 1997.

 Gerhardt serves as contributing editor of the CFLE newsletter and writer of "CFLE Perspectives," a regular column for a NCFR publication.
 She is also on the Academic Program Review Committee, which reviews university programs for inclusion of CFLE-related course work.

 Dr. Kristie Chandler, chair of the Human Development and Family Life Education department, said Gerhardt deserved the award due to her collaborative approach to research and focus on students.

 "She has invested countless hours preparing students for professional work," Chandler said.
 "She guides them through their duties at their internship site, reinforces the ethics behind their work, and instills in them a sense of professionalism."

 Gerhardt supports student work by encouraging research, and uses her writing and editing skills to mentor them through the publication process.
 Over the years, several of her students have published their work.

 CFLE members focus on healthy family functioning with the goal to teach and foster knowledge and skills to enable individuals and families to function optimally, according to the NCFR website.
 To receive the national award, prospective winners must be nominated and then reviewed and selected by the NCFR Advisory Board.